zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 > > should be as explicit as possible to avoid that different implementations or
 > > executions do different interpretations or assumptions.
 > >
-> > The steps should written in such a way that it reasonbly possible to use
+> > The steps should be written in such a way that it is reasonably possible to
-> > them to execute the test case manually using tools such as [`dig`].
-It can
+> > use them to execute the test case manually using tools such as [`dig`].
+It
-> > be assumed that the reader of the text has good understanding of DNS.
+> > can be assumed that the reader of the text has good understanding of DNS.
 > >
 > > The steps should state what messages (message tags) to be outputted when.
 > > Only messages with default severity level DEBUG or higher can be included.
 > >
 > > All messages with level INFO or higher must be included.
 I.e. the
-> > implementation should not include messages with default level INFO or higer
+> > implementation should not include messages with default level INFO or higher
 > > unless included in the specification.
 > >
 > > Messages DEBUG or lower can be added in the implementation as needed.